pghvlaans/yalpack/README.md

 *This is the dev branch.
-Although it will eventually become yalpack-0.2.0, it has not been tested as thoroughly as the most recent release version in `main`.
+It has not been tested as thoroughly as the most recent release version in `main`.
 Some of the documentation may require further editing; 100% accuracy is not guaranteed.*

 **yalpack-0.2.0**